Tellusant/docs/work-notes/mkt-1.md

 ### One observation

-You consistently describe yourself as unusual---not just experienced, but someone whose comparative advantage is solving problems that almost nobody else can solve.
+You consistently describe yourself as nusual---not just experienced, but someone whose comparative advantage is solving problems that almost nobody else can solve.

 From the outside, Tellusant often presents itself as **a company with good data and forecasting.**

 But your career says:

-> **This is the place you go when normal consulting firms cannot answer
+>> **This is the place you go when normal consulting firms cannot answer the question.**
-> the question.**

 Those are very different market positions.